 In time, I decided to make my own copycat blend – and now I share the recipe with you.

-White flower oil is created by combining a number of oils, similar to my Thieves essential oil blend.
+White flower oil is created by combining a number of oils.
 I have done the ratios for you below.

 - Tension headaches – If you suffer from muscle tension headaches, this oil could be a saving grace.
 Simply massage a few drops onto your shoulders and neck to see a big difference, plus it smells wonderful!

 - Aches and pains – We usually find this to be all we need after a minor sprain, strain, or overworked muscles.
 Rubbing it into the sore area is enough to reduce pain and make a significant difference to any muscular discomfort we’re experiencing.
 In addition, it can be combined with a carrier oil, such as jojoba or coconut oil (even your favorite body lotion) to make a soothing massage balm for deep tissue massage and relaxation.

 - Travel sickness – Rubbing just a couple of drops behind the ears helps calm or erradicate the symptoms.
 Add 10 drops of Ginger essential oil to the recipe when traveling.